kata198/AdvancedHTMLParser/README.rst

 	getHTML / toHTML / asHTML \- Get the HTML representation using this node as a root (so start tag and attributes, innerText (text and child nodes), and end tag)

+	firstChild             \- Get the first child of this node, be it text or an element (AdvancedTag)

+	firstElementChild      \- Get the first child of this node that is an element

+	lastChild             \- Get the last child of this node, be it text or an element (AdvancedTag)

+	lastElementChild      \- Get the last child of this node that is an element

 	nextSibling            \- Get next sibling, be it text  or  an element

-	nextSiblingElement     \- Get next sibling, that is an element
+	nextElementSibling     \- Get next sibling, that is an element

 	previousSibling            \- Get previous sibling, be it text  or  an element

-	previousSiblingElement     \- Get previous sibling, that is an element
+	previousElementSibling     \- Get previous sibling, that is an element

 	{get,set,has,remove}Attribute  \- get/set/test/remove an attribute